top of page

 If you spilled on the edge or rim of the jar, use a clean cloth to wipe the rim clean.

-Place the lid on top of the jar and add the ring.
+Place the lids on top of the jar and add the rings.
 Tighten the ring to fingertip tight.

 Process in a boiling water bath canner for 20 minutes if at sea level.
 Remember to adjust your processing time if you are above 1000 feet in elevation.

-Once your jars have completed processing, use the jar lifter to remove them from the boiling water bath canner.
+Once your jars have completed processing, remove the lid, turn off the heat and allow them to cool for 5 minutes.
+Next, use the jar lifter to remove the jars from the boiling water bath canner.
 Space the jars about an inch apart on the counter for 24 hours to cool and completely seal.

 If your jar did not seal, then place it in the refrigerator and use it immediately.